Time is almost up, and third-party cookies will no longer be around for us to rely on for effective PPC advertising.

 First-party vs. Third-party

 The primary differentiator is who uses that data and who the cookie collects information for.

 They are placed by someone other than the website owner to track users.
-Information stored about these users helps enhance digital marketing strategies to drive up website traffic and sales.
+Information stored about these users helps enhance PPC strategies to drive up website traffic and sales.

 Data Brought By Parties

 Who wants to join a party without privacy and security?
 This is one of the reasons why third-party cookies will no longer be able to join the crowd.
 However, this leaves the party planners (online advertisers) blind when it comes to personalizing events (ads) and creating an ideal online experience (UX).